Something You Need To Know About GPF and GPF Regeneration

 What is the difference between GPF and DPF?

-GPF and GPF are not only different in regeneration but also differ in many ways, following are the main differences between GPF and DPF:
+GPF and DPF are not only different in regeneration but also differ in many ways, following are the main differences between GPF and DPF:

 Engine Type: GPF is designed for gasoline engines while DPF is for diesel engines.
 Gasoline and diesel engines have different combustion processes and produce different types of particulate matter, so separate filtration systems are required.